lisegmbh/fluxflow/README.md

 the logic isn't spread across various (hard to test) artifacts like *.bpmn files but consolidated within your code.

 *In a nutshell*
-> With FluxFlow, your Java/Kotlin class becomes a workflow step.
-Its properties hold the step's state (step data).
-Its methods will define the available step actions and workflow transitions to be performed.
+> With FluxFlow, your Java/Kotlin class becomes a workflow step,<br/>
+> its properties hold the step's state (step data),<br />
+> and its methods will define the available step actions and workflow transitions to be performed.

 FluxFlow works best with Spring Boot, providing dependency injection and support for persistence.
 Nevertheless,